Mildred Robbins Leet

 Mildred Robbins Leet (née Elowsky; August 9, 1922 – May 3, 2011) was an American entrepreneur and philanthropist.
-She was a co-founder and Chair Emerita of the Board of Directors of Trickle Up, a New York-based international non-governmental organization dedicated to alleviating poverty.
+She was a co-founder and Chair Emerita of the Board of Directors of Trickle Up, a New York–based international non-governmental organization dedicated to alleviating poverty.

 Trickle Up was established in 1979 to help the lowest-earning people worldwide take their first steps out of poverty by providing conditional seed capital and business training essential to the launch of a micro-enterprise.

 One of the founders of United Cerebral Palsy in 1948, Leet became the first President of its Women's Division.
 From 1957 to 1964 she was the United Nations (UN) Representative for the National Council of Women of the USA.
 She served as President of the Council from 1964 to 1968, emphasizing civil rights, international peacekeeping and organizing the first Women's Conference on National Service.
-From 1968 to 1970 she was Vice President of the International Council of Women and became an active member on the Women's Advisory Committee on Poverty in the US Office of Economic Opportunity.
+From 1968 to 1970 she was Vice President of the International Council of Women and became an active member of the Women's Advisory Committee on Poverty in the US Office of Economic Opportunity.
 She founded the UN Hospitality Information Service, resulting in the creation of the New York City Commission for UN and Consular Corps.
 From 1968 to 1974 she participated in the development of the International Peace Academy.

 She organized an International Task Force of Women in 1978 to prepare for the 1979 UN Conference on Science and Technology for Development.
 She was appointed a member of the US Delegation and the preparation resulted in a resolution focusing on women in science and technology.

 Leet was chair of the board of the Audrey Cohen College for Human Services, now known as the Metropolitan College of New York, from 1986 to 1999.
 She later served as Chair Emerita.
 Leet was also Vice President of the U.S. Committee for the United Nations Development Fund for Women (UNIFEM), which she helped found in 1984.
 She was a member of the Council on Foreign Relations, the Women's Forum, Inc. and the UN International Task Force on the Informal Sector Development in Africa.
 She was the chairwoman of African Action on AIDS helping fund scholarships for African Girl Orphans.

 In 1990, she received the Interaction Award for Spirited Championship of the Role of Women.
 In 1989, WomenAid honored her in England, along with Wangari Maathai and Mother Teresa, with the Women of the World Award presented by Princess Diana.
 She received the 1986 Women of Conscience Award from the National Council of Women of the USA Inc. and was the 1985 recipient of the Theodore Kheel Award from the Institute for Mediation and Conflict Resolution.